top of page

 One of the highlights of the school year was the May Day celebrations, which in the 1960’s generally took place in June due to cold weather.
 A few days prior to the event the school children would visit residents of the village asking if they would donate flowers from their gardens to decorate the May Queen’s Crown and flower baskets/posies for her attendants.
 The morning would be spent decorating the Crown and making other floral decorations, a May Pole was erected on the lawn and parents and villagers would be invited to attend a display of country dancing and listen to the children singing May Day folk songs including Now is the Month of May, The Cuckoo and Come Lasses and Lads.
 They danced the Cumberland Square 8, wove ribbon patterns round the May Pole and loved every minute.
 The May Queen, who was generally the eldest girl in the school, sang a solo “From out the Leafy Woodland” (quite daunting for an 11 year old!)

 A Christmas party was put on for the children by Headmaster Sid Fletcher and his wife Hilda (who taught the infants).
 As school dinners ceased in the early 1960’s the children were asked to bring a plate, bowl, knives, forks and spoons and were served food by the teachers.
 Party games were played such as “spin the plate” with the children waiting until it was about to fall then calling the name of the teacher in the hope that they wouldn’t make it in time!
 They used foil milk bottle tops, flicking them onto the floor to see who could go the furthest, play pin the tail on the donkey, musical chairs and of course sing!
-Those who all have fond memories of their time at our lovely little school, if you have any memories we would love to hear form you, please contact us via our blog.
+If you have memories of your time at our lovely little school we would love to hear from you so please contact us via our email collyhistory@outlook.com.

 The Children also took part in the Annual Drama Festival at King’s Cliffe Secondary School, pictured below are the cast of the Princess Who Cried for the Moon, in 1965 and The Toys that Came Alive performed in 1966.
 In 1966 the total attendance at the school was approximately 22 children, 11 juniors and a similar number of infants.